May-Cohen/ECT-project/README.md

 $~$

 The user will have to choose which the direction of the shape he saw.
+For each round we save the time that the shape presented and the correctness of the answer.

 $~$